alchemy-swift/alchemy/README.md

 - Report **bugs** as an [issue on Github](https://github.com/joshuawright11/alchemy/issues/new) (ideally with a failing test case) or [Discord](https://discord.gg/CDZWAda3).
 - Submit **feature requests** as an [issue on Github](https://github.com/joshuawright11/alchemy/issues/new) or bring them up on [Discord](https://discord.gg/9CZ4ksvn).

 Alchemy was designed to make it easy for you to contribute code.
-It's a single codebase with special attention given to documentation, so don't be afraid to dive in and submit PRs for bug fixes, documentation cleanup, forks or tune ups.
+It's a single codebase with special attention given to readable code and documentation, so don't be afraid to dive in and submit PRs for bug fixes, documentation cleanup, forks or tune ups!